Compare Plumbing Costs Across

-What homeowners actually paid for plumbing work in 82 U.S. cities.
-All from government building permits.
+What homeowners actually paid for plumbing work in 87 U.S. cities.
+Sourced from real government building permits.

 Typical costs across all cities with data.